Watabaws/purple_french_toast/README.md

 Everything else: the number on the card

 ## Instructions

 Open terminal and cd into purple_french_toast
-Type in: make player1

-Open a second terminal and cd into purple_french_toast

-Type in: make player2
+Type in: `make`

-Then return to the first terminal and type: ./player1
+In the first terminal type: `./player1`

-Then return to the second terminal and type: ./player2
+Open up a second terminal and type: `./player2`

-Finally select the game you’d like to play.
+Follow the instructions!
+You’ll be able to establish a connection, pick a game, play it, and have fun!!

 Good Luck!

-## Known Bugs
+##Known Bugs

 Unable to split in Blackjack

+Certain inputs (that are completely not what we asked for) can lead to a segfault.